EngineerSmith/AppleCake/README.md

 function love.quit()
   jprof.write()
-  -- similar to the orginal, except appleCake needs to open the file from the start to work (see above), so this closes the current file and opens the given file
+  -- similar to the orginal, except appleCake needs to open the file from the start to work (see above), -- so this closes the current file and opens the given file.
-  -- Equally, you can call `appleCake.endSession` to close the current file without opening a file end
+  -- You can call `appleCake.endSession` to close the current file without opening a file end

 local function loop(count)